thixotropist/ghidra_import_tests/content/en/docs/instruction_patterns/app_survey.md

 ### memcpy with known and limited nbytes

 This pattern is often found when copying objects of known and limited size.
-It is useful with objects as small as 4 bytes if the source alignment is unknown and the destination object must be aligned on halfword, word, or doubleword boundaries.
+It is useful with objects as small as 4 bytes if the source alignment is unknown and the destination object must be aligned on half-word, word, or double-word boundaries.

 ```text
 ;                memcpy(dest=a0, src=a3, nbytes=a4) where a4 < 8 * (VLEN/8)